Despite lacking star power, Ravens beat Steelers 28-10

 Steelers: Pittsburgh heads home after missing the postseason in successive years for the first time since 2012-13.

-Ravens: Baltimore opens the postseason following a first-round bye for the first time since 2011.
+Ravens: Baltimore opens the postseason coming off a first-round bye for the first time since 2011.
 The Ravens enter the playoffs coming off a franchise-record 14-win regular season.